RunestoneInteractive/httlads/_sources/Statistics/cs2_exploring_business_data.rst

    case, it is the location.
 M194 from the previous question is ``=MATCH(M193, M2:M192, 0)``.
 So the ``INDEX`` is practically telling sheets to find the location, from column A, that is found in the same row as the maximum value.

 c.
 All three steps shown above can be performed in a single cell.
-Let’s look at the country that has the lowest Procedure Men number .
+Let’s look at the country that has the lowest Procedure Men number.
    In cell E193 type ``=INDEX($A2:$A141, MATCH(MIN(E2:E141), E2:E141, 0))``.
 The ``MATCH`` and ``MIN`` functions both return one value.
    So, sheets will first find the minimum value in cells ``J2:J141``.
 Then it will use the ``MATCH`` function to find the cell location (column and row) of where that minimum value is.
 Finally, it will use the ``INDEX`` function to find what value from ``A2:A141`` matches up with the given parameters.
 Try